vkostyukov/la4j/ESOF-docs/Report3.md

 * **Deployment view** - Show the system hardware and how the components are distributed in the system
 * **Process View** - Demonstrates the run-time and how the system is composed of interacting processes

 On the other hand, architectural patterns represent the idea of sharing and reusing knowledge and solutions.
 They are stylized, abstract descriptions that present good architectural design practices.
+We believe this project doesn't follow any known pattern but that it would benefit to follow Abstract Factory.
+With the Abstract Factory pattern, all the main classes like Vector and Matrix would be the concrete classes and all the operations would be represented by abstract classes.

 ##Logic View <a name="LV"></a>